Things To Do in the North Shore Area

 Duluth Air Show

-The Duluth Air show is scheduled for August 23-24, 2014.
-It’s the largest air show in Minnesota with exhibits, fun activities and the best aerial performers.
+The Duluth Air show is the largest air show in Minnesota with exhibits, fun activities and the best aerial performers.
 Ask the innkeepers about the hidden spots to watch the show in the sky!
-September 20, 21, 22, 2014 Duluth Bayfront Festival Park will again be the location of the Duluth Hot Air Balloon Festival.
+Duluth Bayfront Festival Park is the location of the Duluth Hot Air Balloon Festival.
 Hot air balloons will descend on Duluth, Minnesota and it’s really a great sight.
 Make your plans to be with us for this one-of-a-kind event!
 For more information see www.DuluthBalloonFestival.com

 Glensheen Historic Estate

 3300 London Road in Duluth.
 The Congdon mansion offers tours in the spring, summer and fall season daily.
 In the quiet season tours are available on the weekends.
 This beautiful estate includes the 39-room mansion, carriage house, gardener’s cottage, clay tennis court and more.
 Tours of the attic and third floor can be added and are a real treat to see.
-New flashlight tours have been added!
+New flashlight tours and nooks and crannies tours have been added!
 (888) 454-GLEN

 Great Lakes Aquarium

 353 Harbor Drive on the waterfront in Duluth.
-A hands-on experience of what’s in and under Lake Superior!
+A hands-on experience of what’s in and under Lake Superior and a new Shipwrecks Alive exhibit!
 This fun attraction is open daily from 10 a.m. to 6 p.m.
 (218) 740-FISH

 Lake Superior Maritime Visitor Center